-- 1. Locate and place cranes on firm, drained and graded surfaces sufficient to support all crane functions and travel. - 2.
+- 1. Subcontractors are responsible for any and all professional engineering services(including, without limitation, utility location and engineering study) that may be required to develop and execute a crane lift plan. - 2.
+Locate and place cranes on firm, drained and graded surfaces sufficient to support all crane functions and travel. - 3.
 For each crane set-up, identify the location of all underground hazards on a drawing.
-Convey these hazards to the crane operator/owner, and crew for each crane set-up and location of outrigger pads for underground utilities, voids or soft spots in streets. - 3.
-The subcontractor shall identify the Assembly/Disassembly Director (A/D Director) who must be a qualified and competent person, or a competent person assisted by a qualified person. - 4.
-Review all items identified by 29 CFR 1926.1404 with the assembly/disassembly crew, by the A/D Director before work begins. - 5.
-Submit shift, monthly and annual written OSHA inspection reports are to the Ajax Superintendent or Safety Manager. - 6.
-Danger tape or barricades must be placed to protect pinch points and radius of weights. - 7.
-Landing areas must be identified and communicated to all workers who might be affected. - 8.
-Do not permit cranes to operate within twenty (20) feet of any electrical lines 350 kV or lower, except where lines are de-energized or visually grounded at the worksite.
+Convey these hazards to the crane operator/owner, and crew for each crane set-up and location of outrigger pads for underground utilities, voids or soft spots in streets. - 4.
+Cranes shall be assembled and disassembled under the direct observation of a Qualified Person. - 5.
+The subcontractor shall identify the Assembly/Disassembly Director (A/D Director) who must be a qualified and competent person, or a competent person assisted by a qualified person.
+Crane operators shall be competent and trained (NCCCO card and licensing) in the use and inspection of the crane. - 6.
+Review all items identified by 29 CFR 1926.1404 with the assembly/disassembly crew, by the A/D Director before work begins. - 7.
+Submit shift, monthly and annual written OSHA inspection reports are to the Ajax Superintendent or Safety Manager. - 8.
+Danger tape or barricades must be placed to protect pinch points and radius of weights. - 9.
+Landing areas must be identified and communicated to all workers who might be affected. - 10.
+Do not permit cranes to operate within twenty (20) feet of any electrical lines 350 kV or lower, except where lines are de-energized and visually grounded at the worksite or insulated by the utility company for this purpose.
 Voltages higher than 350 kV require greater distances.
-See OSHA 1926.1410. - 9.
-Safety devices, including but not limited to crane level indicator, boom/jib stops, outrigger stabilization, and horn must be operational as required by the standard. - 10.
-Do not use safety devices and operational aids as a substitute for professional judgment. - 11.
-Lift routes shall avoid lifting over personnel. - 12.
-Subcontractor to secure a street closure permit, if needed. - 13.
-Notify local helicopter rescue units and establish procedures for shutdown, lay down, downdraft, two-way communication, etc. - 14.
-Obtain FAA permit for cranes over 200 feet. - 15.
-Subcontractor shall submit in writing the names of the competent and qualified person for both rigger and signal person as required before arrival of the crane. - 16.
-Train and evaluate Signal person and Riggers, by the employer, in accordance to 29 CFR OSHA 1926.1430. - 17.
-Review as required: slings, points of attachment, hooks, spreaders, shackles and training.
+See OSHA 1926.1410. - 11.
+Safety devices, including but not limited to crane level indicator, boom/jib stops, outrigger stabilization, and horn must be operational as required by the standard. - 12.
+Do not use safety devices and operational aids as a substitute for professional judgment. - 13.
+Lift routes shall avoid lifting over personnel. - 14.
+Subcontractor to secure a street closure permit, when required. - 15.
+Notify local helicopter rescue units, file NOTAM with the FAA if within controlled airspace and establish procedures for shutdown, lay down, downdraft, two-way communication, etc. - 16.
+Obtain FAA permit for cranes over 200 feet. - 17.
+Subcontractor shall submit in writing the names of the competent and "qualified" person(s) for both rigger and signal person as required before arrival of mobile crane.